 - Servier Head Office in France and its subsidiaries including those based in the US;

-- our in-licensed partners in Japan and its subsidiaries;
+- our in-licensed partner in Japan and its subsidiaries;

 - third party data verification providers who maintain and verify our company databases.
 Please note that such third party data verification providers may collect and disclose such personal information to their clients such as other pharmaceutical companies;